mesn1985/WebApplicationSecurityBasicsLab/crAPI/9_Basic_mass_assignment_Attacks.md

 ```
 7. Send the request, and notice the status of the order.

 Besides being a mass assigment vulnerability.
-This is also BFLA and generally a broken access control vulnerability,becuse a customer can change the state of an order.
+This is also BFLA and generally a broken access control vulnerability,because a customer can change the state of an order.